 HackerRank runs this tool consistently, once every week.

-Yes, while HackerRank aims to have a very high accuracy of leakage detection, there could be instances of leakage that the system may not flag.
-You can report it here.
+While HackerRank aims to have a very high accuracy of leakage detection, there could be instances of leakage that the system may not flag.
+Please feel free to report it here.

 Understanding HackerRank's Mitigation